ping-payments/ping_python_sdk/doc/api_resources/payment.md

 Gets a payment from a payment order.

 You need to create a Tenant object with a `tenant_id` as a parameter to access `get_payment()`.
+You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
 This endpoint requires you to send in a `payment_order_id` and a `payment_id` that is connected to the given payment order.
 If everything is correct, you will be returned a json object of that payment.
 If something is incorrect, you will be returned an error object containing possible information about the error.

 ```python
 def get_payment(payment_order_id, payment_id)